walmartlabs/linearroad/GENERATEDATA.md

 To kick off the script `./run mitsim.config`.

 Depending on the endtime (in `linear-road.pl`) and number of expressways chosen (in `mitsim.config`) the raw data file generator can run for hours, if not days or more.
 Each 3 hour 1 expressway (with 1000 cars/hours/seg) raw file can take ~3-5 hours to generate.
-So, it's best to set generation on multiple small machines and leave them alone for a while.
+So, it's best to set generation on multiple small machines and let them run unattended.
 Just ensure that your target directory has enough space to hold the raw data files.
-I used 25 separate small VM's with a +60GB data disk each to each hold 50 expressways.
+Currently, 25 separate small VM's (Azure A1's) with a +60GB data disk each were able to each create and hold 50 expressways.

 The raw data files will be found under the `directoryforoutput` as configured in `mitsim.config` as n files named `$hostname`n.  n being 0 .. `numberofexpressways`-1.

 The original script `DuplicateCars.pl` handled the process of combining the multiple raw data files along with creating re-entrants and the toll file but it could not handle, in a reasonable amount of time, large numbers of expressways.
-The self-join query mentioned in the general introduction explains one of the bottlenecks (the progressive slowdown of the self-join query that finds re-entrants).
+The self-join query mentioned in the general introduction explains one of the bottlenecks--the progressive slowdown of the self-join query that finds re-entrants.

-Everthing after raw file creation has been re-written, along with the addition of some data cleansing steps.
+Everthing after raw file creation was re-written, along with the addition of some data cleansing steps.
 Python was used first.
 Then C and Java.
 Java (8u73) turned out to be the fastest for these scripts.

 ### Creating a single combined data file
 As stated in the README, datasets of arbitrary sizes can be generated on a single machine or by parallelizing the expressway generation on multiple machines.
 But, after generation, these must be cleaned (if desired) and combined.